mb0/xelf-go/doc/modules.md

 --------

-project conf: one often has a common project configuration as well as deployment target specific configuration, modules let us use different files that are easily composed.
+project conf: one often has a common project configuration as well as deployment target specific configuration, modules let us import different files that are easily composed.

 daql repl: we want a generic xelf repl, that we use to load a plain xelf configuration file for the development db details, pull in the dom package to define a new schema, pull in gen to experiment